frankframework/frank-config-layout/ALGORITHMS.md

 The correct operation of the longest path algorithm, provided there are no cycles, can be explained as follows.
 For some node $N$, each predecessor has a longest path that does not include $N$ -- otherwise we would have a cycle.
 The algorithm may visit each predecessor multiple times.
 On some of these occasions, the predecessor is visited from a thread belonging to a longest path.
 That thread assigns the maximum layer number to $N$.
 Other threads visiting $N$ try lower layer numbers and are stopped.

 The assumption that there are no cycles does not necessarily apply for real Frank configurations.
 If there are cycles, the algorithm will still assign a layer number to every node connected to a start node.
 In this case, the assigned layer numbers are not necessarily based on the longest path.
 If in the figure node N2 would also be connected to node N1, the algorithm would possibly assign layer number 1 to N2 and layer number 2 to N1.
 We accept this limitation of the longest path algorithm.

+### Usage of layer numbers

+The layer numbers are used to prevent edges from crossing other nodes.
+When an edge connects nodes that are not in adjacent layers then no other nodes should be placed in the space needed for the edge.
+This is achieved by breaking up the edge such that each intermediate edge goes between adjacent layers.
+This requires intermediate nodes on the layers being crossed.
+As an example, suppose that there is an edge from node N1 to node N2.
+Suppose that node N1 is on layer 1 and that node N2 is on layer 3.
+Then we may introduce a node `intermediate1` on layer 2 and replace the edge by edges N1-intermediate1 and intermediate1-N2.
+The algorithm can reserve space on layer 2 for node intermediate1 so that no original node on layer 2 will be crossed.

+The introduction of intermediate edges and intermediate nodes is done in function `introduceIntermediateNodesAndEdges()` in file [horizontal-grouping.ts](./projects/frank-config-layout/src/lib/model/horizontal-grouping.ts).
+It returns a new graph `intermediate` for the intermediate edges and the nodes being connected by them.
+It also returns the original graph (field `original`) with one additional piece of information: for each original edge, the list of intermediate edges is saved.